CSA-FEDERATE/Proposed-BuildingBlocks/WorkInProgress/UseCases/Scenarios/BB_Central_database_of_vehicle_failures_and_incidents.md

 ## Description
 <!-- General Description of the BB -->
+Support for a central (potentially government-sponsored) database of vehicle failures and incidents.
+Similar to an accident database, but of non-accident issues only.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->